 In addition, under certain circumstances, convertible debt instruments (such as the notes) that may be settled entirely or partly in cash are currently accounted for utilizing the treasury stock method, the effect of which is that any shares issuable upon conversion of the notes are not included in the calculation of diluted earnings per share except to the extent that the conversion value of the notes exceeds their respective principal amounts.
 Under the treasury stock method, for diluted earnings per share purposes, the transaction is accounted for as if the number of shares of common stock that would be necessary to settle such excess, if we elected to settle such excess in shares, are issued.
-We cannot be sure that the accounting standards in the future will continue to permit the use of the treasury stock method in accounting for the shares issuable upon conversion of the notes, then our diluted earnings per share would be adversely affected.
+We cannot be sure that the accounting standards in the future will continue to permit the use of the treasury stock method.
+If we are unable to use the treasury stock method in accounting for the shares issuable upon conversion of the notes, then our diluted earnings per share would be adversely affected.

-Future sales of our common stock, as well as sales of the borrowed shares in the concurrent offering, or the issuance of other equityrelated securities could lower the market price for our common stock and adversely impact the trading price of the notes.
+Future sales of our common stock, as well as sales of the borrowed shares in the concurrent offering, or the issuance of other equity-related securities could lower the market price for our common stock and adversely impact the trading price of the notes.